-When we put out a call here at www.roadfood.com for suggestions of where to eat in Calgary, several people – including a few homesick Albertans – said that we had to go to Peter’s Drive-In.
+When we put out a call at www.roadfood.com for suggestions of where to eat in Calgary, several people – including a few homesick Albertans – said we had to go to Peter’s Drive-In.

-We went, and we and found the place charming in an old-fashioned way.
+It is charming in an old-fashioned way.
 You drive through (or if on foot, walk up) and place your order, which is handed to you out a window in a bag and in paper cups.
 You then park your car and occupy one of several happy, sunlit picnic tables around the building or in an adjacent lot and have a classic drive-in meal.

 As for Peter’s famous milk shakes, available in a rainbow of flavors from banana and blackberry to root beer and rum & butter, we won’t inscribe them in our book of groovy culinary memories, either.
 The maple shake is a true-Canada experience, but like the other flavors we sampled, its thickness seemed more the result of chemical suspension than of creamy dairy richness.